 My goal is to open a dialogue about the beliefs and ideologies that affect our lives, whether they are personal, political, or religious.
 My aim is to give voice to the dissonant questions that reside in all of us.
 This is a place for discussion and discovery about who we are as diverse human beings, how to make peace with ourselves, and how to make the world a better place.

 I’ve written dozens of articles and blogs as a contributor to The Huffington Post and The Good Men Project.
-I write mostly on the confluence of religion, politics, sexuality, and belief.
+I write mostly on the confluence of religion, politics, sexuality, and belief and I’m the co-host of the Recovering from Religion Podcast.
 But that doesn’t mean I don’t like to write a good story about life as a dad.
 I earned a Master’s degree in education from Colorado State University where I focused my research on cognition and transformative learning.
 I’m a member of the American Psychological Association in Educational psychology, and the Society for the Psychological Study of Lesbian, Gay, Bisexual and Transexual Issues.
-I’m also co-host of the Recovering from Religion podcast.

 My spouse, Abel, and his off-handed, witty comments are featured frequently in my books.
 Abel is a teacher at our local school district where he works with the visually impaired.
 His gigantic sense of humor is only matched by his enormous heart.
 My youngest daughter is a senior in high school and my oldest daughter is a psychology major in college.